Healing Hashimoto’s and Hypothyroidism: the No BS Ultimate Guide

-*please note Hashimoto’s however is an autoimmune disease that can’t technically be “healed”, but can be put into “remission” by decreasing symptoms and antibodies*
+*please note that Hashimoto’s is an autoimmune disease that can’t technically be “healed,” but it can be put into “remission” by decreasing symptoms and antibodies*

 How does the thyroid gland work?

 The thyroid is a butterfly shaped gland located just below your larynx.

 T4 is released by the thyroid and converted to the active thyroid hormone, T3, in multiple tissues, including the liver, gut, and brain.
 T4 has the ability to convert to Reverse T3, which is metabolically inactive in times of stress or inflammation.

 TSH, Thyroid Stimulating Hormone, is a pituitary hormone that signals the thyroid to either decrease or increase thyroid hormone production.
 The pituitary is controlled by your hypothalamus, which produces TRH, thyrotropin-releasing hormone, to control TSH levels.

 Typically when T4 is low, the pituitary produces more TSH to signal to the thyroid to produce more T4.
 When it senses high T4 levels, the pituitary will produce less TSH, in an attempt to bring thyroid levels back down to normal.